ngs-docs/2017-dibsi-rnaseq/quantification.md

 NOTE: if you do not have files, please rerun quality trimming steps [here](quality-trimming.html)

-## Run Salmon
+## Download or link an assembly

-First, download a full assembly we can use for mapping.
+We can download a full assembly to use for mapping.
 This assembly was made with all Nematostella vectensis reads, rather than the subset we used in the [assembly](assembly-trinity.html) tutorial.

 ```
    cd ${PROJECT}